LivingStories-DevTeam/Living-Stories-App/recommendation_engine/Overview.md

 7. **Location Average**: Averaging out story locations to get a "mean location" is a simplification.
 Users might have multi-modal distributions of story locations (e.g., they post both from home and a vacation spot).
 The average might not capture this nuance.

-8. **Static Model**: The system, as described, doesn't adapt in real-time.
-If a user suddenly changes their preference or behavior, it might take time before the recommendations reflect this change.

-9. **Lack of Diverse Inputs**: The current model doesn't consider other potential inputs, like the time a user spends reading a story, the time of interaction, and the device used.
-These factors can sometimes provide more depth to a recommendation engine.